Mahpara810/Data-pipeline-python-sql-tableau/README.md

 # Use Cases
 This template can be adapted for:

-1. Sales Performance Analysis
+• Sales Performance Analysis

-2. Customer Segmentation
+• Customer Segmentation

-3. Financial Reporting
+• Financial Reporting

-4. Healthcare Data Analysis
+• Healthcare Data Analysis

-5. Marketing Campaign Insights
+• Marketing Campaign Insights
+ #  📚 Resources and References
+## 📊 Dataset Source:
+Telco Customer Churn Dataset – Kaggle
+This dataset, provided by IBM Sample Data Sets, includes information about a telecom company's customers, such as services signed up for, customer account information, and whether or not the customer churned.
+It's commonly used for customer retention and churn prediction modeling.

+## 📖 Official Library Documentation:

+• Pandas Documentation

+• NumPy Documentation

+• Matplotlib Documentation

+• Seaborn Documentation

+• Scikit-learn Documentation

+## 📘 Additional Learning Resources (if applicable):

+• IBM Developer – Predict customer churn with SciKit-Learn

+• Medium Article – Customer Churn Prediction with Telco Dataset
+#  Acknowledgments
+• Thanks to IBM Sample Data Sets for providing the Telco Customer Churn dataset.

+• Special thanks to Kaggle for hosting and making the dataset easily accessible to the data science community.

+• Gratitude to the open-source community behind tools like Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.

+• Appreciation to the authors of various tutorials and blog posts that helped guide the data exploration and model building process.
 # Contributions
 Contributions are welcome!
 Please fork the repo, make your changes, and submit a pull request.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).